geodaai/geodaai.github.io/README.md

 ## Code of Conduct

-The GeoDa AI project uses the following code of conduct:
+The GeoDa.AI project uses the following code of conduct:

 - [Code of Conduct](https://github.com/geodaai/geodaai.github.io/blob/main/CODE_OF_CONDUCT.md)